This website may keep you from studying the Bible. That’s not our goal, but it could happen.

-We generally post 2.5 times per week, with Ryan’s reflections every other Monday, something to check out on Wednesday, and a “Method” or “Sample Bible Study” post on Friday.
+We generally post 2.5 times per week, with Ryan’s reflections every other Monday, something to check out on Wednesday, and a “Method” or “Sample Bible Study” post from Peter on Friday.
 This blog is more diverse than a horde of freshly freed slaves (Ex 12:38), but it’s far more focused than 450 priests of Baal (1 Kgs 18:28-29).

 My name is Peter Krol, and I’ve taught the Bible since 1996.
-I am the President of DiscipleMakers campus ministry and Preaching Pastor at Grace Fellowship Church of State College, PA.
+I am the President of DiscipleMakers campus ministry and the Preaching Pastor at Grace Fellowship Church of State College, PA.
 I’ve trained dozens of people to study the Bible.
 Many of them now train others who have begun training others.

 As a child, I read the Bible often so I could win at Bible trivia.
 Since then, my motivations have matured, but my delight remains insatiable.
 My New Year’s Resolution since 2011 has been to read no other book until I had read the entire Bible (see my reading plan at The Gospel Coalition).
 Each year I try to finish the Bible a little sooner and gain a better understanding of the scope of God’s love for us in Christ.
 I plan to continue this tradition, not because it makes God any happier with me, but because it makes me happier with him.